getting creative with succulent hens & chicks, with katherine tracey

 Q. Not as we do with our other “investment plants” where I disassemble some pots and certain plants go in the basement, others in the garage, others stay outside in weatherproof pots, as you say.
 Now I want to drive across the Massachusetts Turnpike, turn off at your exit, and fill my car with succulents.
 [Laughter.]

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the April 18, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the April 18, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (All photos courtesy of Avant Gardens, used with permission.)